 The AP Statistics framework included in the course and exam description outlines distinct skills that students should practice throughout the year—skills that will help them learn to think and act like statisticians.

 |1.
 Selecting Statistical Methods||Select methods for collecting and/or analyzing data for statistical inference.||15%–23%|

 |2.
 Data Analysis||Describe patterns, trends, associations, and relationships in data.||15%–23%|

 |4.
 Statistical Argumentation||Develop an explanation or justify a conclusion using evidence from data, definitions, or statistical inference.||25%–35%|

 AP and Higher Education

 This chart shows recommended scores for granting credit, and how much credit should be awarded, for each AP course.
-Your students can look up credit and placement policies for colleges and universities on the AP Credit Policy search.
+Your students can look up credit and placement policies for colleges and universities on the AP Credit Policy Search.

-Meet the current Development Committee for AP Statistics.
+Meet the Development Committee for AP Statistics.